Register For Classes

 Step 2 - Review Your Degree Requirements

-Understanding the requirements for your degree enables you to take ownership over your education, make informed decisions about the classes you take, and stay on track to graduation on time.
-IU Southeast provides several ways for students to keep track of their degree requirements
+Understanding the requirements for your degree enables you to take ownership over your education, make informed decisions about the classes you take, and stay on track to graduate on time.
+IU Southeast provides several ways for students to keep track of their degree requirements.

-If you have a declared major, you can view your degree requirements through the AAR, a personalized degree progress report.
-For help navigating the AAR, consult the Registrar’s resource page or the AAR tutorial video.
+Academic Advisement Report (AAR): If you have a declared major, you can view your degree requirements through the AAR, a personalized degree progress report.
+For help navigating the AAR, consult the New Student Resource Page or the AAR tutorial video.

 Step 3 - Review Course Offerings When the Schedule Goes Live

-Please make note of any pre-requisites, required permissions, or other special circumstances for the courses you are interested in.
-Pre-requisites can be found in the "notes" section under the course number.
+As you review the schedule of classes, make note of any pre-requisites, required permissions, or other special circumstances for the courses you are interested in.
+Pre-requisites can found in the “notes” section for each course.
+Courses requiring special permission will have “PERM” listed under the course number.
 You must contact the department offering the course to gain permission to enroll.

 Step 4 - Put Courses in Your Shopping Cart

 Make enrolling on your priority registration date easy by placing courses in your shopping cart beforehand.
 You can access your shopping cart through the Student Center.
 Select “Enrollment Shopping Cart” on the left below “Academics”.
 For help adding courses to your shopping cart, view the Shopping Cart tutorial video.